 The French term is arc-boutant, which directly translates to “arch buttressing” or “buttressing arch.”
 In Old English translations, the term evolved into “flying arches” or “flying buttresses,” eloquently conveying their apparent weightlessness as they span the open air.

 Some art historians cite a Biblical verse referring to flying buttresses indirectly: “He has broken my walls like a dam overflowing” (Ezekiel 13:13).
-This metaphor envisions collapsed walls after they could no longer resist overwhelming outward pressure, like broken dams wash away in overflowing water.
+This metaphor envisions collapsed walls after they could no longer resist overwhelming outward pressure, like broken dams washed away in overflowing water.

 Whatever the exact origin, the striking label perfectly matches the astonishing innovation and artistry of Gothic flying buttresses.
 Their name conveys why these stone arches both structurally and visually defy gravity.